jam-systems/jam/README.md

 Workaround: use bluetooth or cable headphones, this way audio will always go through the headphones.

-**📱 Android: when Android phone goes to sleep/lockscreen because of inactivity the microphone or sound output might stop working until you unlock the screen**
+**📱 iPhone & Android: when phone goes to sleep/lockscreen because of inactivity the microphone or sound output might stop working until you unlock the screen again**

-Workaround: make sure the phone does not go to sleep
+Workaround: make sure you are using Jam in the standalone browser instead of within a webview

 **Participants can hear me but I can not hear them**